Andorra la Vella

-Andorra la Vella is the capital of the Principality of Andorra.
+Andorra la Vella is the capital and largest city of Andorra.
 It is located high in the east Pyrenees, between France and Spain.
-It is also the name of the parish that surrounds the capital.
+It is also the name of the Andorran parish that surrounds the capital.

-As of 2023, the city has a population of 22,886, and the urban area, which includes Escaldes-Engordany plus satellite villages, has over 40,000 inhabitants.
+As of 2023, the city had a population of 24,042, and the urban area, which includes Escaldes–Engordany plus satellite villages, has over 40,000 inhabitants.